nischalNikit/BuildYourBurger/README.md

 # BurgerBuilder
 A React Application.

-This is a react application for a mock up of a food ordering application.
+This is a react application for a mock up of burger-making process.
 The complete details for the project are as follows.

 Technologies Used :-
 HTML5.